Event Tracking

 To help you analyze this data effectively, we offer two visualization options: a split table with a line chart and a split table with a pie chart.
 Click on the icon next to Alarming Behavior Events to change the visualization option.

-The first visualization option is the Split Table / Line Diagram and this is ideal for visualizing changes over time.
+The report block's first visualization option is the Split Table / Line Diagram and this is ideal for visualizing changes over time.

 The left side of the split table shows the Alarming Behavior Events Category Table, which includes four columns:

-1. Category: We've categorized Alarming Behavior Events (ABEs) into six types: Excessive Scrolling, Dead Clicks, Rage Clicking, Intense Mouse Movement, U-Turns and Rapid Page Reloading.
+1. Category: his column lists the six types of Alarming Behavior Events (ABEs) the platform tracks, which can indicate poor UX, bugs, or lost conversions.
+We've categorized it into six types: Excessive Scrolling, Dead Clicks, Rage Clicking, Intense Mouse Movement, U-Turns, and Rapid Page Reloading.

-3. % of Total Events: This section presents the percentage of each alarming event category out of the total alarming events tracked in the selected period of time.
+3. % of Total Events: This column shows the percentage of total alarming behavior events that each category accounts for in the selected time period.

 • Detail View: Detailed view of this event category and its occurrences throughout your website

-• View Session Recordings: Session recordings that show this specific alarming behavior event type
+• View Session Recordings: Jump straight to recordings that include this behavior.

 Important Notes: